 Chances are, especially if you and your partner are getting hitched in the beginning phases of your careers, you’re not living in some trendy, ultra-modern loft downtown.
 Well, good news, you can escape your cramped condo/ shoebox apartment on your wedding day by renting out your dream digs for the ceremony and reception.
 Find a loft wedding venue with high ceilings, exposed brick and maybe an impressive art piece or two and you’re good to go.

-When you picture your wedding do you see your bridesmaids in flower crowns and your altar adorned with roses?
-Sounds like it’s time to find yourself a garden wedding venue and make your dreams come true.
+When you picture your wedding, do you see your bridesmaids in flower crowns and your altar adorned with roses?
+Sounds like it’s time to find yourself a garden wedding reception venue and make your dreams come true.
 Remember, unless you go for an indoor greenhouse, these spots are weather sensitive, so you’ll want to plan for one of the summer months (who wants to be surrounded by decaying flora and fauna on their big day - nobody) and a tent, awning or indoor space in case of rain.

-If you and your bride or groom-to-be are total foodies, why not choose a restaurant for your wedding venue?
+If you and your bride or groom-to-be are total foodies, why not choose a restaurant for your wedding reception venue?
 Pick your favourite local eatery or opt for something with some real sentimental value, like your first date spot (providing it wasn’t a McDonald’s).
-You’ll already know the food is top notch, so you won’t spend your reception worrying about your caterers competence in the kitchen.
+You’ll already know the food is top notch, so you won’t spend your reception worrying about your caterer’s competence in the kitchen.
 Pro-tip: make sure the space is big enough to hold all your guests before getting too attached!

 If rustic-chic is your thing, a farm wedding will probably be right up your alley.
-This type of wedding venue is easily transformed – opt to keep things casual or turn it into an upscale Etsy oasis filled with mason jar glasses, hanging edison bulbs and chalkboard place cards.
+This type of wedding reception venue is easily transformed – opt to keep things casual or turn it into an upscale Etsy oasis filled with mason jar glasses, hanging edison bulbs and chalkboard place cards.
 Not seeing the light?
 Check out all the things we love about barn wedding venues and I guarantee you’ll be scouring the internet for your closest ranch.
-Huge plus: choosing this type of setting gives you the go-ahead to wear cowboy boots instead of sky-high Louboutin stilettos - and for that your feet will thank you.
+Huge plus: choosing this type of setting gives you the go-ahead to wear cowboy boots instead of sky-high Louboutin stilettos - and for that, your feet will thank you.